Beta This is a test version of the layout of this page. Take the survey to help us improve it

 We won’t give you details regarding the source of the allegation(s), as this information is confidential.
 Information specific to individual cases will remain confidential, subject to compliance with the Data Protection Act 1998 and the Freedom of Information Act 2000.

 You must also treat any information or evidence that is given to you as confidential.
 This includes information gathered from the school visit, such as interview notes, test timetables, seating plans and written statements.
 Only members of staff involved in the school visit should have access to this evidence.
 This is to ensure the integrity of the investigation is not compromised.
-You must give all information and evidence to our maladministration team.
+You must give all information and evidence to STA.

 Notify the headteacher